open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 * read and set the ``/GlobalEnv`` variables.
 * fetch the env variables: appname, dev_mode

-All the ConfigMgr operations related data is stored in the KV store of OEI during the provisioning phase.
+All the ConfigMgr operations related data is stored in the KV store of Open Edge Insights for Industrial during the provisioning phase.
 An admin can dynamically change these data.

 .. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

 ConfigMgr Installation
 ----------------------

-You can install the OEI Config Manager library in any of the following ways:
+You can install the Open EII Config Manager library in any of the following ways:

 * Through published Debian, Fedora, or Alpine APK packages